 - Off-Model: The animation of Sylvester trying to consume sedatives to sleep is taken from Lighthouse Mouse, which was directed by Robert McKimson.
 As such, Sylvester is briefly rendered more in the McKimson style, circa 1955 (most notably with the white tip on his tail missing), rather than the Freleng style, circa 1961.

 - Pacing a Trench: As Sylvester ruminates over his predicament, he paces back and forth for so long that he actually wears the floor out.
-The narrator calls him out on it:Narrator: If you keep pacing like that, you'll wear a groove in the floor.
+The narrator calls him out on it:Narrator: If you don't stop that pacing, you'll wear a groove through the floor.

 - Recycled Animation: The animation of Sylvester both tossing and turning on his bed and his Broken Tears are reused from Birds Anonymous.
 As well, his consumption of sedatives during this same scene is taken from Lighthouse Mouse.

-- Shout-Out to Shakespeare: The narrator closes the cartoon thusly: "In the words of the Bard: 'Conscience makes cowards of us all.'"
+- Referenced by...: William Shakespeare: The narrator closes the cartoon thusly: "In the words of the Bard: 'Conscience makes cowards of us all.'"
 Sylvester is not amused.